AbeelLab/cs4255/bwa-doc.md

 more efficient the algorithm is.Anaive bound is achieved by setting D(i)=0 for all i, but the resulting algorithm is clearly exponential in the number of differences and would be less efficient.

-The CalculateD procedure in [Algorithm 1] gives a better, though not optimal, bound.
+The CalculateD procedure in the algorithm gives a better, though not optimal, bound.
 It use the BWT of the reverse (not complemented) reference sequence to test if a substring of W is also a substring of X.

-To understand the role of D, look at example of searching for W =LOL in X=GOOGOL$ [Figure 1].
-If you set D(i)=0 for all i and disallow gaps (removing the two star lines in the [Algorithm 1]), the call graph of InexRecur, which is a tree, effectively mimics the search route shown as the dashed line in [Figure 1].
+To understand the role of D, look at example of searching for W =LOL in X=GOOGOL$ figure below.
+If you set D(i)=0 for all i and disallow gaps (removing the two star lines in the algorithm), the call graph of InexRecur, which is a tree, effectively mimics the search route shown as the dashed line in the figure.
 However, with CalculateD, you know that D(0)=0 and D(1)=D(2)=1.We can then avoid descending into the ‘G’ and ‘O’ subtrees in the prefix trie to get a much smaller search space.